 The rise of new actors that straddle the line between ‘state’ and ‘non-state’, in other words hybrid, actors, means that the future of state authority in the region is uncertain.
 Despite this shift in key stakeholders, Western policy seems to continue to rely on the Westphalian model in understanding the state in the region.

-This project aims to bridge the existing gap between Western stakeholders and experts from the region to strengthen policy-making, and to build the capacity of policymakers in the West to formulate relevant and actionable economic, political, security and developmental policies towards the MENA region.
+- Build the capacity of policymakers in the West to formulate relevant and actionable economic, political, security and developmental policies towards the MENA region.